rtulke/rp/README.md

 rp
 ==

-rp - red pencil, is a simple multicolor command-line tool to filter and highlight the output text.
+rp - red pencil is a simple multicolor command-line tool to highlight the filtered output text.

 I always had problems with filtering out large continuous text, i.e. text that you want to filter out of log files with cat or something similar.
 So I needed a tool that makes it easy to see what I'm actually looking for.